-- (1) An adjudicator may, in connection with an adjudication application and at the request of the claimant, direct the respondent to provide information to the claimant as to the identity and contact details of any person who is a principal contractor in relation to the claim. - (2) A respondent must comply with a direction of an adjudicator under this section. - Maximum penalty-50 penalty units in the case of a corporation or 10 penalty units in the case of an individual. - (3) A respondent must not, in purported compliance with a direction of an adjudicator under this section, provide information that the respondent knows is false or misleading in a material particular. - Maximum penalty-50 penalty units in the case of a corporation or 10 penalty units in the case of an individual.
+- (1) An adjudicator may, in connection with an adjudication application and at the request of the claimant, direct the respondent to provide information to the claimant as to the identity and contact details of any person who is a principal contractor in relation to the claim. - (2) A respondent must comply with a direction of an adjudicator under this section.
+Maximum penalty: 10-penalty units.
+50 penalty units in the case of a corporation or 10 penalty units in the case of an individual. - (3) A respondent must not, in purported compliance with a direction of an adjudicator under this section, provide information that the respondent knows is false or misleading in a material particular.

+Maximum penalty: 10 penalty units.
+50 penalty units in the case of a corporation or 10 penalty units in the case of an individual.